vectara/vectara-docs/www/docs/learn/chain-reranker.md

   }
 }
 ```

+In this example, the [Vectara Multilingual reranker](/docs/learn/vectara-multi-lingual-reranker) improves the precision of
+results by refining the output of initial models like Boomerang, while the
+[User Defined Function reranker](/docs/learn/user-defined-function-reranker) boosts relevance based on metadata for popularity.
 Now let's take a look at a more complex chain reranker example.
 In this
 e-commerce example, the Vectara Multilingual Reranker first refines the
 initial results, providing a better ranking order than Boomerang.
 This